jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Mark nods.
 The examination starts.
 The doctor and nurse do what they do.
 Touch here, prod that.
 Press down.

 Marky doesn't get involved.
 He's the ideal patient and simply does what he's asked.
-And what he's asked is a simple, "does this hurt?"
+And what he's asked is to answer a simple question lots of times, "Does this hurt?"

-Pain is the sign of truth.
+Mark responds each time.
+Pain is the sign of truth in every science.

-The five minute examination is done.
+Once the five minute examination is done.
 Marky is left in the room alone again.

 Outside the nurse and doctor compare notes.
 They exchange a host of medical problems.
 We've heard many of the words before on television dramas.
 Diseases from lupus to typhoid.

-Happily the rule out child abuse.
+We don't have anymore answers.

 They're going to need more tests and more doctors.
+All judge by asking the patient "does this hurt".

 "Every week has one true medical problem" says the nurse.